 "One of those is regionalization," he pointed out.
 "You will not be able to do anything on that in any short term.
 Furthermore, it takes a town meeting vote to even study the topic."

 "Even school choice has yet to be truly defined for our community," Costa stated.
 "We've got to start doing that.
 Some folks want to paint it as purely financial.
 But for the 20 years-plus Lenox has used it, it's for a critical mass of students, not because of the money.
-It's to have enough students to have three tracks of college prep, etc., and have a diversity of electives."

 "School choice needs to be seen in a larger context," added study committee member David Fisher, a teacher in the high school humanities department.
 "Are the schools of value or aren't they, and what are your criteria for measuring value?
 Does choice make sense within that, or doesn't it?"
 He questioned whether "other financial variables will look better if we remove it.
 We don't know until we do an analysis."